PennLINC/babs/docs/source/developer_babs_status.rst

 Note: currently, ``babs-status`` CLI does not support ``--reckless``.

-.. list-table:: Current BABS's reponses when resubmission is requested
+.. list-table:: Current BABS's responses when resubmission is requested
    :header-rows: 1

    * - job status